Update: This post from January 2012 launched a series about teaching anthropology of Latin America and the Caribbean. The series includes:

-For related thoughts and a short bibliography see Anthropology of Latin America and Caribbean.
+- A related post, also January 2012, Anthropology of Latin America and Caribbean.

-I teach “Peoples and Cultures of Latin America and the Caribbean” as a one-month January-term course.
+I teach an “Anthropology of Latin America” or “Peoples and Cultures of Latin America and the Caribbean” as a one-month January-term course.
 This is a difficult class to teach.
 It may be an old adage that it is most difficult to teach the closest material, perhaps because I care more about it, or perhaps because I know more and so realize how much I am bungling, but it definitely applies to this course.
-I’ve almost completely revamped the book list four times, and am now relatively happy with the readings.
+I’ve almost completely revamped the book list four times, and am always looking for new readings:

 One of the difficulties is simply the impossibility of “covering” an anthropology of Latin America and the Caribbean, which involves thousands of years of history, hundreds of languages, and a great diversity of populations.
 This is hardly a unique problem, as any “Peoples and Cultures of …” course from an anthropological perspective opens an enormous vista.
 When other disciplines do an “Economics of Latin America” or a “Politics in Latin America” or even a “History of Latin America,” they potentially limit the field by confining the disciplinary scope.
 The opposite is true for anthropology, as it broadens the subject back to issues like the peopling of the Americas, the archaeological record, and embarks upon all those economic, political, and historical themes.
 Anthropology is inherently interdisciplinary, tending to include rather than exclude.
 So, this is an impossible task, and I emphasize we are not trying to cover material but to provide a brief taste, an “uncovering” of select themes.

 At the same time, there is a sense of narrowing in the title, as this is supposed to be an anthropology of “Peoples and Cultures.”
 And so students–as they expect from most anthropology courses, including those titled “World Cultures”–are hoping for a tour through the peoples and cultures.
 A taste of food here, a regional costume there, the sounds of indigenous language, all with a dash of cultural relativism, and we can delight in the rich mosaic of peoples and cultures.
-There is nothing wrong with appreciating the richness of human diversity–however, putting people into culture-boxes can have the opposite effect, as culture becomes a determining container.
-A belief that “in their culture they have a relaxed sense of time” can then be mobilized to justify exclusion and racism.
+There is nothing wrong with appreciating the richness of human diversity.
+However, putting people into culture-boxes can have the opposite effect, as culture becomes a determining container.
+A belief that “in Latin American cultures they have a relaxed sense of time” can then be mobilized to justify exclusion and racism.

 Thinking through this material makes me remember a lecture by Virginia Dominguez from 1994 at Johns Hopkins University.
 I was an early graduate student and did not understand much at the time–my notes are not too helpful–but Dominguez began by saying “Hawaii keeps reminding me of Cuba.”
 Her point seemed to be that people were being increasingly organized with reference to difference and diversity–what she called “difference-talk”–but there was a simultaneous objectification of difference and diversity which produced a lot of sameness.

 Perhaps one of the major gatekeeping concepts in my anthropology of Latin America and the Caribbean has been trying to understand poverty and inequality.
-I don’t want to downplay poverty or inequality, but I also like to give students a sense of how inequality statistics in the U.S. are now really not much different from places once characterized as “banana republics.”
+I don’t want to downplay poverty or inequality, but I also like to give students a sense of how inequality statistics in the United States are now really not much different from places once characterized as “banana republics.”
 Moreover, countries like Brazil have not eliminated poverty, but have become economic powerhouses.
-As Business Week reveals, the International Monetary Fund now sometimes ask for help *from* Latin American countries: IMF’s Lagarde Seeks Latin America Help in ‘Historic About-Turn’.
+As Bloomberg Business revealed in 2011, the International Monetary Fund now sometimes ask for help *from* Latin American countries: IMF’s Lagarde Seeks Latin America Help in ‘Historic About-Turn’.
 That is certainly quite an about-turn from the days when the IMF seemed to dictate terms to Latin America.

 My general approach is to try and talk less about “peoples and cultures” and more about processes at work across the Americas, including North America.
 The indigenous presence and the continuity of native projects through the “conquest and into the present.
 The struggles of nation-building across lines of ethnic, racial, and gender diversity.
 Migration and immigration, from long before globalization became a buzzword.

-Here are the books I’ve been using.
+Here are the books I am using for 2014.
 Looking over the list I do regret not making more of an effort to include scholars from Latin America and the Caribbean.

 The Anthropology of Latin America and the Caribbean, Harry Sanabria

-Sanabria’s textbook is to my knowledge the only comprehensive attempt at a textbook anthropology of Latin American and the Caribbean.
+Sanabria’s textbook is to my knowledge the only comprehensive attempt at a textbook anthropology of Latin America and the Caribbean.
 He does an admirable job, providing a nice balance between overview and summary but also delving into specific cases, with lots of anthropological references.
 Some of it can be pretty dense.
 Also in terms of the gate-keeping concepts mentioned above, the final chapter is “Violence, Memory, and Striving for a Just World” which is rather depressing and very much in line with the resistance-and-rebellion, poverty-and-inequality theme.
-I’m using that chapter, but not at the very end of the course.

 Seven Myths of the Spanish Conquest, Matthew Restall